fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 If the remoteuser parameter is not specified the local user, runningthe fdt command, will beused to login on the remote system

+**Client-Server recursive copying **

-2. To get the content of an entire folder and all its children, located in the user's home directory, the -r ( recursive mode ) flag will be specified and also -pull to sink the data from the server.
+To get the content of an entire folder and all its children, located in the user's home directory, the -r ( recursive mode ) flag will be specified and also -pull to sink the data from the server.
 In the Client/Server mode the access to the server will be restricted to the local IP addresses only ( with -f flag ).

-- Client/Server mode

 Multiple addresses may be specfied using the -f flag using ':'.
 If theclient's IP address(es) is not specified in the allowed IP addressesthe connection will be closed.
 In the following command the server isstarted in standalone mode, which means that will continue to run afterthe session will finish.
 The transfer rate for every client sessionswill be limited to 4 MBytes/s